”Surely we are due a crash soon?” asks just about everyone I meet with.

 We don’t know when.
 We don’t know how severe it will be, or how long it will last.
 But sooner or later, we expect the markets will tank again for a while, just as we also expect they’ll eventually recover and continue upward.
 The mantra is: We believe in the markets.

-Rather than working through this financial crisis alone, you might benefit from working with a financial adviser to help you through these dark days and stop you from making any emotionally charged decisions.
+Rather than working through this financial crisis alone, you might benefit from working with an independent financial adviser to help you through these dark days and stop you from making any emotionally charged decisions.
 They can help protect you from your worst enemy during this time – yourself!